Gorn41/AgenticEvals/README.md

 - **ball_drop**: Physics-based prediction task.
 This task emphasizes agent flexibility and its ability to learn from a wide range of environmental dynamics as well as learning involving in-context memory.
 - **simulated_market**: A trading agent that learns to adapt its strategy in a simulated market using Retrieval-Augmented Generation (RAG).
 This task emphasizes agent flexibility and its ability to learn from a wide range of environmental dynamics as well as learning involving retrieval augmented generation (RAG).
 - **ecosystem**: Knowledge-graph-based ecosystem dynamics learning.
 This task emphasizes agent ability to learn using a knowledge graph.

+## Validation Tasks (not included in main agent-type aggregates)

+- **ev_charging_policy**: EV Charging Policy Optimization (Multi-Turn).
+A 10-turn benchmark where the model builds an internal model of consistent EV arrival patterns and selects discrete policy parameters to maximize a weighted utility.
+Associated agent types for validation mapping: `model_based_reflex`, `utility_based`.

 ## Development